AR-DEV-1/BINIO/README.md

 # BINIO
-A app written in C ++ that writes numbers in Binary format
+A simple app written in C ++ that writes numbers in Binary format